-What innovative actions can be taken by civil society and micro and small enterprises (MSEs) to conserve marine and coastal biodiversity while developing sustainable and resilient livelihoods?
-Between 2017 and 2020, the implementing team of the Caribbean Natural Resources Institute (CANARI), in partnership with the Caribbean Coastal Area Management Foundation (C-CAM), the Caribbean Network of Fisherfolk Organisations (CNFO), the Environmental Awareness Group (EAG), the Fondation pour la Protection de la Biodiversite Marine (FoProBiM), Sustainable Grenadines Inc (SusGren), and the Saint Lucia National Trust (SLNT) will implement a project to address this.
+What innovative actions can be taken by civil society and micro and small enterprises to conserve marine and coastal biodiversity while developing sustainable and resilient livelihoods?
+Between January 2017 and March 2021, the implementing team of the Caribbean Natural Resources Institute (CANARI), in partnership with the Caribbean Coastal Area Management Foundation (C-CAM), the Caribbean Network of Fisherfolk Organisations (CNFO), the Environmental Awareness Group (EAG), the Fondation pour la Protection de la Biodiversite Marine (FoProBiM), Sustainable Grenadines Inc (SusGren), and the Saint Lucia National Trust (SLNT) will implement a project to address this.

 Priority countries and targeted MPAs/MMAs

 The project will be implemented via five inter-linked components: